Education BA

 Career opportunities

-This degree will equip you with in-depth knowledge as well as a variety of transferable skills in areas such as communication, research, analysis and presentations.
+By the time you finish your course, you’ll have an in-depth knowledge of education as well as a variety of transferable skills in areas such as communication, research, analysis and presentations.

-You will be well-prepared to progress to a primary teacher training programme, or work in related fields such as educational psychology, publishing, child welfare and school administration and management.
+You’ll be well-prepared to progress onto a primary teacher training programme or work in related fields such as educational psychology, publishing, child welfare and school administration and management.

-Our graduates go on to secure a wide range of career destinations across the education sector and beyond.
-Among many career options you may choose a role as a teacher, lecturer, researcher, specialist tutor, education consultant or teaching assistant.
+Our graduates go on to secure a wide range of careers across the education sector and beyond.
+Among many career options, you may choose a role as a teacher, lecturer, researcher, specialist tutor, education consultant or teaching assistant.

 Careers support